predictivetechnologysystems/MachineTrader-Community/README.md

 # Build Your Own no load, commission-free ETFF - Create a dividend stock portfolio

 Download json file "Build a portfoliio.json" and import to your instance.

+One of the really useful things you can do simply and easily is to build your very own no-load, commission-free ETFs.
+MachineTrader maintains nearly a dozen collections representing different combinations of assets.
+One collection is called "dividends" and it includes more than one thousand stocks that pay regular dividends.
+The flow we discuss here uses the dividend collection to construct a portfolio of stocks that pay dividends.

 <img width="1065" alt="Screen Shot 2022-10-12 at 7 35 06 AM" src="https://user-images.githubusercontent.com/79699033/195361029-c9a5d9ae-5888-4673-8afc-f25787406719.png">